ProxiBlue/vagrant_m2_vuestorefront/readme.md

         * vueStorefront api host: ```vueapi```
         * magento host: ```magento.<YOUR DOMAIN>``` (you must use the FQDN for magento, else magento will redirect)
         * vueStorefront : ```vuestorefront```
+    * You can also use the FQDN with your set dev domain for any of the above
+    * If you have activated the reverse proxy, you can use api.<YOUR DEV DOMAIN> for all hosts, as they will go via teh proxy.

 * bring the entire environment down, then back up: ```exit``` && ```vagrant halt``` && ```vagrant up```
 * wait a moment for vuestorefront to start. you can follow the progress using : ```docker logs -f vuestorefront``` (NOTE: this is also the best way to debug, as you will get pointed errors noted inthe console.
 Example, connection errors)